 Although in many regions the sloped back is widespread, it shouldn’t be too hard to find breeders that want to stay true to the original dog breed.

-If you’re asking any potential breeder these recommend breeder questions, most irresponsible breeders (e.g. breeding with back issues and not health testing) will be eliminated anyway.
+If you’re asking any potential breeder these recommended breeder questions, most irresponsible breeders (e.g. breeding with back issues and not health testing) will be eliminated anyway.

-For American buyers, it might be harder since the trend in AKC show lines strongly leans towards the sloping back.
+For American buyers, it might be a tad more difficult since the trend in AKC show lines strongly leans towards the sloping back.

-German working lines are not free from that problem though.
+German working lines are not free from hip issues though.

 Time and time again, I witness responsible breeders that turn their back on the German Shepherd breed due to the community that steers it in the wrong direction.